Breakout Live breaks down the key positional matchups heading into Super Bowl 53. Next up: Wide receivers and tight ends.

 Josh Reynolds, and not the tight ends Everett and Higbee, would help pick up some of the slack from the tall and slender 2nd year talent from Texas A&M. Reynolds chipped in 402 yards and matched Cooks in touchdowns with 5.

-Although Reynolds was serviceable in Cupp’s absence, the Rams passing attack wasn’t and isn’t the same without Cupp.
+Although Reynolds was serviceable in Kupp’s absence, the Rams passing attack wasn’t and isn’t the same without Kupp.

 For all the things Sean McVay does on offense, the one thing he doesn’t do is emphasize the tight end position.
 The Rams have two fine tight ends in Gerald Everett and Tyler Higbee, but both are under utilized.
 While the wide receivers in this offense were busy posting 1200-yard seasons, the pairing of Everett and Higbee combined for just 612 yards and 5 scores.